millerlp/Tide_calculator/README.md

 Arduino code and associated files for calculating tide height.
 This assumes that you have downloaded and installed the latest version of the Arduino software (1.6.4 or newer), and have an Arduino with attached real time clock, based on either a DS1307 or DS3231 I2C-based chip.
-If you real time clock hasn't previously been set, see the clock section below for info on how to do this.
+If your real time clock hasn't previously been set, see the clock section below for info on how to do this.

 ### Download: